Davospike/segpSPA/The_Process/SystemImplementation.md

 ##### Effective Integration Example

-The issue arised since the backend team were advancing out of sync, since the frontend side of the project meant a lot of research had to be done in order to find a framework to build on.
+The issue arose since the backend team were advancing out of sync, since the frontend side of the project meant a lot of research had to be done in order to find a framework to build on.
 For the backend, guides were used (https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose, https://www.madetech.com/blog/migrations-seeds-and-pipelines/) that showed clear and good practices of mongoDB construction.
 These models built were refurbished multiple times.
 When the frontend team found a framework, the backend team needed to implement an Options model.
 Specifically, this Options model would incorporate 4 different instances, and it would be the document embedded in a particular quiz question which would allow for the user's answer to be checked against the correct_answer (boolean) field in a payload.
 Henceforth, files like insertDataScript, and new files in models/, needed to be changed to incorporate the need for this new model.
 As well as this, the backend team needed to revisit the schema diagrams, to verify the relationships that would need to be updated.
 The main relationship of question was between quiz_question and option.
 All of this was done with reference to a JSON payload that was given by the frontend, in order to get a JSON output from our API to match this.
 One issue was that the option document name was displaying in the output, which meant all the fields incorporated in a particular option document were not accessible by the front end.
 This last fix was solved (in insertDataScript.js) by including the actual fields of an option in a quiz question as opposed to embedding the actual Option document.
 We figured this was good practice since we are only referencing the Option documents as value.
 We do not need to update the fields in Option.

 We felt this issue was solved efficiently, and was aided by the weekly stand-ups and constant communication across both teams.
 Additionally, members from opposing teams helped out in order to make sure the frontend needs were met by the backend for this particular issue.